SergeyStroganoff/Warehouse/ReadMe.md

 ### Model

-Domain model is organized under the **model** package and it consists of entity classes.
+Domain model is organized under the **model** package, and it consists of entity classes.
 Entities use various annotations that describe the relationships between each other.
 All these annotations are used by JPA in order to map entities to database tables.

 ### DTO